free things to do in New York City

 Talk | Translating One Another, with Marie Chaix & Harry Mathews

 French writer Marie Chaix, is the author of nine books.
-In The Laurels of Lake Constance, she traced the life of her collaborationist father and of her family during the postwar years.
+In The Laurels of Lake Constance, she traced more the life of her collaborationist father and of her family during the postwar years.
 Born in Manhattan, Harry Mathews moved to France in 1953.
 A poet and the author of six novels, he was for many years the only American member of the OuLiPo group.
-His most recent novel is My Life in C.I.A.
+His most recent novel is My Life in C.I.A. less

 New York City, NY; NYC